darrarski/swiftui-app-icon-creator/README.md

 }
 ```

-Make sure your have selected the build scheme connected with your library target (`MyAppIcon` in this example).
+Make sure you have selected the build scheme connected with your library target (`MyAppIcon` in this example).

 You should be able to live-preview the icon in Xcode previews.

-You can adjust the `configs` parameter to specify which types of the icon you want to preview.
+You can adjust the `configs` parameter to specify which types of icons you want to preview.
 Check out [`IconConfig.swift`](Sources/AppIconCreator/IconConfig.swift) for possible options.

 #### 4️⃣ Add exporting code to the executable target